jamesmfriedman/ngen/README.md

 ```

 ## Creating your own Generators.
 Since no one can know exactly how you do things, you're probably going to want to make your own generators.
-Luckily it's as easy as running ngen.
+Luckily it's as easy as running nGen.

 1. Make sure `ngen` is installed and available
 2. In your project's root, run `ngen newGenerator yourGeneratorPackageName`